About this event

 In the weeks and months ahead, city and state policymakers and economic development officials will need to start taking the crucial steps to restart New York City’s economy and plan for a long-term recovery.
-This event will focus on how to ensure that the recovery in New York is inclusive.
+This event focused on how to ensure that the recovery in New York is inclusive.

-This will be CUF’s second virtual forum exploring how to plan for an economic recovery in New York.
+This was CUF’s second virtual forum exploring how to plan for an economic recovery in New York.
 It follows our April 17 symposium, "Planning for a Recovery: Restarting New York City’s Economy in the Wake of the Coronavirus Pandemic."

 Nonresident Senior Fellow in Economic Studies at the Brookings Institution; the LaFarge SJ Professor at the McCourt School of Public Policy at Georgetown; and former Chief Economist for the U.S. Department of Labor